ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 >
 > The framework is universal at the **structural** level (everyone navigates tensions) but particular at the **content** level (which tensions, how they're held).
 >
 > Think of music: The octave is universal (physics), but scales are cultural (particular).
-The Spiral provides the octave; communities create their scales.
+The Threads provide the octave; communities create their scales.
 >
 > **Practical solution**: Each congregation develop **local annotations**:
 >